A brief history of archery

 English literature also honours the longbow for famous victories in the battles of Crecy, Agincourt and Poitiers.

-The first known organised competition in archery was held at Finsbury, England in 1583 and included 3,000 participants!
-By the time of the 30 Years War (1618-1648) it was clear that, due to the introduction of gunpowder, the bow as weapon belonged in the past.
+The first known organised competition in archery was held at Finsbury, England in 1583 and had 3000 participants.
+By the time of the 30 Years War (1618-1648) it was clear that, due to the introduction of gunpowder, the bow as a weapon belonged in the past.